Boussau/boussau.github.io/tutorials/M1_Tutorials/EvolMolTP2/index.md

 redirect: false
 ---

 The last tutorial was introducing how to conduct a Bayesian phylogenetic analysis under the Jukes-Cantor model.
 In this tutorial, we will follow up on this, by exploring other models of nucleotide substitution.
+Starting from now, our main interest will not be in phylogenetic inference but in the substitution processes themselves.
+However, to estimate them, we need to account for the phylogeny.

 A model of nucleotide substitution specifies the rates of substitution between all pairs of nucleotides.
 It is entirely defined by a 4x4 matrix called instantaneous rate matrix, or more simply, rate matrix ($Q$).